+86 13073847729

 Air cooling system

 This cooling system uses air circulation to reduce the temperature.
-In an air-cooled system, the BISON engine takes cool air from the atmosphere and blows it through the different parts of the generator set.
+In an air-cooled system, the BISON engine takes cool air from the atmosphere and blows it through cooling fins and different parts of the generator set.
 This prevents the generator from overheating.

-Air-cooled systems are commonly used for portable generator sets and backup generators up to 22 kW.
-Air cooling system can be used for open frame or enclosed diesel generator sets.
-In an open ventilation system, the atmosphere is used with a type of exhaust system.
-This allows the air to be released back into the atmosphere immediately.
-It sucks in air and pushes it back into the surrounding area.
+Air-cooled systems are commonly used for open frame or enclosed diesel generators up to 22 kW.
+In an open ventilation system, air is drawn in, circulated through the generator, and then released back into the atmosphere.
 In a closed system, air can be kept in place.
 What it does is recirculate the air.
 At the same time, the air is cooled, thus keeping the BISON generator cool.

 However, the air-cooled system may still overheat the generator when it is used for a long time, which means that the machine needs to stop working, that is, stop power supply, and wait for the temperature of the generator to drop.